-A data management strategy is essential to any IT environment, providing the structure and guidance needed for efficient data storage and retrieval.
-A well-developed data management governance model can have far-reaching benefits, including improved accuracy of the information, increased productivity through automation, reduced costs due to streamlining processes, and more.
+A data management strategy is essential to any IT environment, providing the structure and guidance for efficient data storage and retrieval.
+A well-developed data management governance model can offer numerous benefits, such as improved information accuracy, increased productivity through automation, and reduced costs from streamlined processes.

 What is a data management strategy?

 A data strategy refers to organizing, storing, and utilizing an organization’s data to meet its goals.
 It involves assessing the current state of the company’s data and developing policies and procedures to ensure it is used effectively.
 A successful data strategy can help organizations increase efficiency, reduce costs, improve customer service, and gain a competitive advantage.

 Data management strategies are designed to help companies organize their data for quick assessment.
 The goal is to create a system where all relevant information is stored in one place so employees can easily access it when needed.
 A data management governance model includes using structured and unstructured sources of information and Cloud-based or on-premise solutions, depending on the organization's needs.